 Not really getting the exact highlight you want on your rendering software?
 No problem!
 Trick number 2.5… just build the highlights in photoshop.
 Take your render to a photo editing software, and add your highlights using a brush.
 This gives you MUCH more control over your render, and if it’s any consolation, touching up renders and adding artificial highlights is something ALL companies do to make their renders look more flashy.

-The last trick… just manually increase the contrast on your pictures.
-If your product has black details that are getting lost when you increase the contrast, try meddling with the Curves tool (ctrl + M or command + M) in photoshop to increase the intensity of just the grays.
+The last trick… just manually increase or decrease the contrast on your pictures.
+If your product has black details that are getting lost when you tinker with the contrast, try meddling with the Curves tool (ctrl + M or command + M) in photoshop to increase the intensity of just the grays.
 That way, you’re not touching the whites or the blacks.
 You’re just taking the ‘almost white’ parts of the image and making them more gray.
 To finish off, try adding a vignette to the image, giving it a bit of a distinct border, and helping it create a spotlight on your product.

 Rendering white on white is quite a challenge, but the trick is being able to have either a mental or visual reference.
 If you know exactly what you want, where you want highlights, where you want shadows, it makes execution easier.
 As far as personal advice goes, stay away from templates and try to build materials and environments from scratch.
 It makes rendering a much more hands-on activity, and more so, helps YOU stay true to YOUR vision, rather than getting lucky by dragging and dropping colors, textures, materials, and environments.
 And most importantly, when rendering white on white or rendering anything in general… stop thinking like a product designer, and start thinking like a photographer.
 Your renders will look absolutely stunning!